stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 ## Alternatives considered

 The following alternatives have been considered.
-The first three alternatives use features of the current Swift language and do not demand any change to the language.
+The first three alternatives use features of the current Swift language and do not demand any change to the language or its standard libraries.

 ### Alternative 1: Use `if let` to ensure a non-optional sequence